Get started with water recycling and stabilise local water supply!

 In the Water Recycling Toolbox, you’ll find inspiration as well as practical advice for getting started with water recycling in different formats, including:

 The Water Core Group of Euroregion Baltic is an international exchange & cooperation platform on water management for local & regional authorities in the Baltic Sea Region that was established in 2005.
-It is the initiator of the WaterMan project, in the framework of which the Toolbox was created.
+It is the initiator of the WaterMan project, which was implemented within the Interreg Baltic Sea Region Programme between Jan 2023 and Dec 2025, co-financed by the European Union (European Regional Development Fund)

-More information about the project: interreg-baltic.eu/project/waterman/
+More information on the project: interreg-baltic.eu/project/waterman/